 When you’re writing about the U.S. Constitution, you’ll almost certainly encounter The Federalist Papers.
 This collection of 85 essays is a cornerstone of American political science.
-But citing them can be tricky.
+Knowing how to cite the Federalist Papers correctly is essential for any research paper or history essay.
 Who is the author?
 What’s the publication date?
 The originals were published anonymously in 1787 and 1788 in New York newspapers.
-This guide will show you how to cite Federalist Papers accurately, making your arguments stronger and your bibliographies flawless.
-It’s not just a rule; it’s about giving credit to the intellectual heavyweights who shaped a nation: Alexander Hamilton, James Madison, and John Jay.
+This complete guide covers the Federalist Papers citation format for MLA, APA, Chicago, and Bluebook, making your arguments stronger and your bibliographies flawless.

 A Bit of Background